plzfday/Memorizer/README.md

-# PG-PROJECT
-## School programming project with C.
+# School programming project

+## WHAT IS THIS?

-We emulated ANKI which can memorize words efficiently.(esp English words) It tooks about 1 month to finish the project.
+We emulated ANKI which can memorize words efficiently.(esp English words)

+## USED LANGUAGE

+C language

+## DEVELOPMENT PERIOD

+About 3 Weeks + 1 Week to make documents for presentation.

 I hope you enjoy ours(team name : SUNGHOONI_BUS_BOOREUREUNG)